phoenixframework/phoenix/H_ecto-models.md

 $ mix ecto.migrate
 ```

-Notice that we get a lot for free with this task - a migration, a controller, a model, a view, and a number of templates.
+Notice that we get a lot for free with this task - a migration, a controller, a controller test, a model, a model test, a view, and a number of templates.

 Let's follow the instructions the task gives us and insert the `resources "/users", UserController` line in the router `web/router.ex`.